 B. When in use, the room will be closed off from the children’s area by the sliding divider.

-C. The room is equipped with a several folding tables, chairs, a simple sound system, microphone, digital projector and a projector screen.
+C. The room is equipped with a several tables, chairs, a simple sound system, microphone, digital projector, and a projector screen.
 Laptops and office supplies are not provided.
 The staff is not available for other than regular library assistance.

 D. There is a kitchen with a sink, refrigerator, and microwave adjacent to the Community Room.
 The microwave may be used only to warm food.
 No cooking is allowed.

+Pavilion – Maximum Capacity ??

+FEES

+A. There is a fee of $100 for use of the Pavilion by an individual or for-profit organization.

+B. For-profit groups and organizations that have liability insurance must submit proof of insurance for any use of the Pavilion for events that are not sponsored by the Library.
+All insured applicants must also sign the provided Indemnification Form.
+We ask that individuals requesting use of the space show us a copy of their homeowners’ and/or liability insurance, if possible.
+The Library may waive this requirement on a case-by-case basis, taking into consideration the means of the applicant.

+F. Fees, deposits, and proof of liability insurance must be submitted three (3) weeks before the event.

+POLICY

+A. Use of the Pavilion by nonLibrary groups must be arranged in advance by application.
+Making an application does not constitute a reservation.
+Applications are available from and must be submitted to the office of the Library Director.
+See section below re: Applications.

+B. The Library’s kitchen is not available for groups renting the Pavilion.
+Grilling, barbequing, or hot plates are not allowed at non-Library Pavilion events.

+C. Renter must provide their own supplies, including garbage bags.
+Renters may provide their own sound equipment.

+D. Bathrooms are available during Library hours only.

+E. The Pavilion is equipped with a several folding tables and chairs.
+Library staff is not responsible for set up or clean up.
+The staff is not available for other than regular library assistance.

-RULES OF USE
+RULES OF USE ALL SPACES

-A. If a meeting or an event is to take place wholly or in part outside of regular Library hours, arrangements must be made with the Library Director for opening or closing the Library.
+A. If a meeting or an event is to take place wholly or in part outside of regular Library hours, arrangements must be made with the Library Director for opening or closing the Library or Pavilion storage shed.

 B. The Library does not publicize nonLibrary sponsored events.